Arizona Apostille Services — Fast & Simple Mail-In Processing

 Turnaround Time:

-Arkansas apostilles are issued by the Arkansas Secretary of State.
-Turnaround time is typically 3–6 weeks from the time we receive your documents, depending on document type, state workload, and shipping method.
+Arizona apostilles are issued by the Arizona Secretary of State.
+Total turnaround time is typically 3–6 weeks after we receive your documents, depending on document type, state workload, and shipping method.

-The Arkansas Secretary of State charges a $3 per document.
+The Arizona Secretary of State charges a $3 state fee per document.
 Our service fee includes document review, preparation, submission, tracking, and return shipping.
 We confirm the total cost upfront before anything is mailed.

-Common Arkansas documents that can be apostilled include birth certificates, marriage certificates, death certificates, divorce decrees, diplomas, academic transcripts, powers of attorney, affidavits, background checks, notarized documents, and business or corporate records.
+Common Arizona documents that can be apostilled include birth certificates, marriage certificates, death certificates, diplomas, school transcripts, powers of attorney, affidavits, background checks, notarized documents, and business or corporate records.

 Yes.
-Arkansas birth certificates can be apostilled if they are certified copies issued by the Arkansas Department of Health or an authorized registrar.
+Arizona birth certificates can be apostilled if they are official certified copies issued by the proper authority.
 We verify your copy before you mail it to avoid delays.

 Yes.
-Notarized documents such as affidavits, powers of attorney, and business documents can be apostilled if they are notarized by an Arkansas-commissioned notary public.
+Notarized documents such as affidavits, powers of attorney, and business documents can be apostilled if they are properly notarized and meet the Secretary of State’s requirements.
 We review notarizations to ensure they meet state requirements.

-Apostilles for Arkansas-issued documents are issued by the Arkansas Secretary of State.
+Apostilles for Arizona-issued documents are issued by the Arizona Secretary of State in Phoenix.
+Arizona also accepts in-person filings in Tucson.

 Yes.
 We strongly recommend a document review first.
 You can send a photo or scan, and we will confirm requirements so you know exactly what to send and can avoid delays or rejections.